-Learn about an herbarium journal, its history and why they are used today.
+Learn how to make a herbarium journal, its history, and why they are used today.
 Make your own by collecting and recording your own plants.

-Traditionally an herbarium was a book of collected raw plant material that had been pressed or preserved to aid in the research of using plants for medicinal purposes.
-Usually, all parts of the plant were represented including the roots, stems, leaves, and fruits.
+Traditionally, a herbarium was a book of collected raw plant material that had been pressed or preserved to aid in the research of using plants for medicinal purposes.
+Usually, all parts of the plant were represented, including the roots, stems, leaves, and fruits.
 The collector would then annotate the page with identification remarks and findings.

-Today an herbarium has evolved to a place where such documentation resides.
+Today, a herbarium has evolved into a place where such documentation resides.
 More of a library or museum with huge data banks of material for education and research.
-One of the largest Herbaria is the Kew Herbarium located in England with more than 6 million specimens.
-Here in the US, we have several; the two largest are the New York Botanical Herbarium and in DC the US National Herbarium, each housing around three million specimens.
+One of the largest Herbaria is the Kew Herbarium, located in England, with more than 6 million specimens.
+Here in the US, we have several; the two largest are the New York Botanical Herbarium and the US National Herbarium in DC, each housing around three million specimens.

-I have always loved beautiful botanical illustrations that show the parts of a particular plant, so I was really interested in learning more about an herbarium.
+I have always loved beautiful botanical illustrations that show the parts of a particular plant, so I was really interested in learning more about a herbarium.

-From there it didn't take long to realize that there are many catalogs of herbaria which you can view online.
+From there, it didn't take long to realize that there are many catalogs of herbaria that you can view online.
 The big ones are Kew Herbarium Catalogue and The C.V.
 Starr Virtual Herbarium from the New York Botanical Garden.

 Make Your Own Modern Herbarium Journal

-- Collect some specimens of flowers including the roots, stems, and flowers.
+- Collect some plant specimens of flowers, including the roots, stems, and flowers.

-- Mount them in a notebook.
+- Mount them in a notebook with acid-free adhesive like rubber cement or PVA glue.
 I think a sketch pad or watercolor book would work well.
+Use tweezers to place small, delicate parts such as flower petals.

-- Make a label or hand-write the scientific name and common name, the date collected and any other notes about your collection.
+- Make a specimen label or hand-write the scientific name and common name, the date collected, plant parts, and any other notes about your collection.

 Here's some of my favorite beebalm.
 This variety is Monarda 'Blue Stocking' and grows well in the garden.